 But why does success always feel so ephemeral for Brooklyn?
 Kevin Durant, a perennial injury risk, went down Sunday with a sprained MCL and is out for several weeks.
 Just like last January.

 This year, however, the Nets might not get hit so hard by Durant’s absence.
 They have a dominating lineup even without Durant – stronger than they did last year at this time – with Kyrie Irving, Ben Simmons, Nic Claxton (who is day-to-day right now), and Royce O’Neale.
 Plus, a strong rotation that can use Seth Curry, Joe Harris, patty Mills, and more.

 Their next game –— the first without Durant — will be quite the test.
 Thursday, Jan.
 12, they take on their arch-rivals, the league-leading Boston Celtics, at home in the Barclays Center.
 There’s no telling how the Nets will respond.
 Sometimes teams rally when a starter gets injured; sometimes, they crumble.

 So, without further ado, let’s look at the Brooklyn Nets’ betting odds and their history against the NY sports betting odds so far this season.

 NY Knicks Betting Update: Could trade deadline impact team’s NBA title odds?

 Brooklyn Nets Odds for Nets vs. Celtics

 Oddsmakers still seem to have some confidence in the Nets’ ability to put up a good fight in Thursday night’s game.
-The Celtics are just 3-point favorites on most NY online sportsbooks.
+The Celtics are just 3-point favorites at most New York sports betting outlets.